 Plateau of Productivity: Mainstream adoption starts to take off.
 Criteria for assessing provider viability are more clearly defined.
 The technology’s broad market applicability and relevance are clearly paying off.

 When program stakeholders give significant attention to new research, technologies, or technology development programs or demonstrations, the targeted technology should be objectively evaluated and assessed for maturity as soon as possible before committing any significant program investment funding.

 Technology maturity.
-A generic depiction of technology maturity is shown by the s-curve in Figure 2.
+A generic depiction of technology maturity is shown by the s-curve.
 In general, technology can be defined as follows:

 - New technology has not reached the first tipping point in the s-curve of technology maturity.

 - Improving, or emerging, technology is within the exponential development stage of the curve after the first tipping point and before the second tipping point.

 - Mature technology follows the second tipping point before the curve starts down.

 - Aging technology is on the downward tail.

 The most universally accepted methodology for assessing the upward slope of this curve is the Technology Readiness Level (TRL) scale